xflipperkast/PVZ2_NX/README.md

 This is an unofficial fan-made project and is not affiliated with or endorsed by **PopCap Games** or **Electronic Arts**.

 Plants vs. Zombies 2 and all related trademarks, artwork, audio, game assets, and other copyrighted material belong to their respective owners.

+## Contribution

+Are you able to make worthy updates to the port like fixing a bug, Optimizing or other stuff.
+Feel free to help the port run better.
+Make a issue for issues or help by making a well documented pull request